-4.5 Implications for using luminescence as a sediment transport tracer
+340 4.5.
+Implications for using luminescence as sediment transport tracer

-The use of luminescence as a sediment transport tracer is so far mainly based on the sensitivity of sand grain luminescence signal bleaching to sediment transport lengths and the mean resting time of the grains between two transport episodes (e.g. Gray et al., 2017, 2019; Guyez et al., 2023).
+The use of luminescence as sediment transport tracer is so far mainly based on the sensitivity of sand grain luminescence signal bleaching to sediment transport lengths and the mean resting time of the grains between two transport episodes (e.g. Gray et al. 2017, 2019; Guyez et al. 2023).
 For example, Guyez et al. (2023) were able to compute the virtual transit velocity of sand grains passing through two braided river systems in New Zealand from single-grain feldspar pIRIR data.
-The aim of our experiments was to systematically investigate the sensitivity of bleaching of different luminescence signals (quartz OSL vs. feldspar IR/pIRIR) to changes in turbidity to evaluate the potential of luminescence sediment transport tracing to determine palaeoturbidities from fluvial and coastal sediment records such as river terrace sequences, long-shore drift or intertidal deposits, respectively.
-Interestingly, however, our data do not show the threshold $C_s$ we hypothesize, beyond which feldspar IR/pIRIR signals bleach faster than quartz OSL.
+The aim of our experiments was to systematically investigate the sensitivity of bleaching of different luminescence signals (quartz OSL vs. feldspar IR/pIRIR) to changes in turbidity to evaluate the potential of luminescence sediment transport tracing to determine palaeoturbidities from fluvial_and coastal sediment records such as river terrace sequences, long-shore drift or intertidal deposits, respectivley.
+Interestingly, however, our data is not showing the threshold C_s we hypothesize, beyond which feldspar IR/pIRIR signals bleach faster than quartz OSL.

 The interpretation of this observation is not straightforward.
-Our light spectra experiments clearly show the impact of turbidity on the effective intensity but also show a shift in the spectrum towards longer wavelengths, which potentially favours the bleaching of feldspar IR/pIRIR signals.
-Yet, the reduction in the light intensity (for $C_s = 10 \,\mathrm{g}\,\mathrm{L}^{-1}$ only 30 % of light intensity is left) is far more significant than the changes in the relative contribution of longer wavelengths.
-This supports the finding that the bleaching efficiency for sediments in a turbid water column drops dramatically even for relatively moderate sediment concentrations (Ditlefsen, 1992).
+Our light spectra experiment clearly show the impact of turbidity on the effective intensity but also show a shift of the spectrum towards longer wavelengths, which potentially favourfavors the bleaching of feldspar IR/pIRIR signals.
+Yet, the reduction of the light intensity (for $C_s = 10$ g l-1 only 30 % of light intensity is left) is far more significant than the changes in the relative contribution of longer wavelengths.
+This supports the finding that the bleaching efficiency for sediments in a turbid water column drops dramatically even for relatively moderate sediment concentration (Ditlefsen, 1992).
 Hence, the effective bleaching of the grains is likely controlled by the short periods the grains spend at the surface and receive nearly subaerial bleaching conditions.
 For our experimental set-up bleaching of the grains is thus mainly controlled by the vertical mixing velocity (i.e. turbulence), which explains why we did not observe a convergence of quartz OSL vs. feldspar IR/pIRIR bleaching rates.

-5 Conclusions
+5. Conclusions